fujiwara/firetap/README.md

 ## Architecture

-1. Run `firetap` as an AWS Lambda extension.
+Run `firetap` as an AWS Lambda extension.

-   - Runs server that listens to the UNIX domain socket `/tmp/firetap.sock`.
+- Runs HTTP server that receive telemetries using [Lambda Telemetry API](https://docs.aws.amazon.com/en/lambda/latest/dg/telemetry-api.html).
-   - Reads logs from the socket and sends them to Kinesis Firehose.
+- Sends function logs to Kinesis Data Firehose / Streams.

-2. Run `firetap` as a bootstrap wrapper command.
-   - Invokes `handler` as a subprocess (This is YOUR Lambda function).
-   - Reads the standard output of the subprocess and sends it to the extension.
+### Limitations

+The execution of the Lambda function is stopped after it returns the response to the invoker.
+The telemetry API is called asynchronously, so all logs may not be sent to the Kinesis Data Firehose / Streams if the function is stopped before they are sent.

+firetap waits for the SHUTDOWN event to be called before terminating the Lambda function.
+When the SHUTDOWN event is received, if the remaining logs exist, they are sent to the Kinesis Data Firehose / Streams.

+Normally, the SHUTDOWN event is sent after about 5 minutes of the function being idle.
+So, the logs delayed by up to 5 minutes may be sent.
+(However, the AWS Lambda specification does not guarantee the delay time.)

 ## Usage